- Published: 18 June 2020

 In the County of Paintearth No. 18 the water supply for residents, agriculture, and commercial users consists of water wells, cisterns or the County water system.

-The County receives water from the Red Deer River and its treated by the Town of Stettler and in the fall of 2011, the County strategically placed three reservoirs in Halkirk, Crowfoot Industrial Pak, and Coronation Area.
+The County receives water from the Red Deer River via the Shirley McClellan Regional Water Services Commission (SMRWSC), and it is treated by the Town of Stettler.
+In the fall of 2011, the County strategically placed three reservoirs in Halkirk, Crowfoot Industrial Park, and Coronation Area.
 Currently there is 40.5 miles (65 km) of waterline in the County.
 The County owns 24.5 miles (39.5 km) of waterline.

 The Crowfoot Reservoir has a capacity of 1,500 m3 and currently serves the businesses located within the Industrial Park and has a bulk water station.